Ufa

-The city is considered to have been founded in 1574, when a fortress was built on the site of the city by order of Ivan the Terrible.
+The city was founded in 1574, when a fortress was built on the site by the order of Ivan the Terrible.
 Ufa was made capital of Ufa Governorate in 1865 when the governorate split from Orenburg Governorate.
 Ufa's population expanded during the early 20th century.

 Today, Ufa's economy consists primarily of the oil refining, chemistry, and mechanical engineering industries; the petroleum company Bashneft and several of its subsidiaries are headquartered in Ufa.
 Ufa is an ethnically diverse city, home to a substantial number of ethnic Bashkirs and Tatars, with an ethnic Russian majority population.
 Several educational institutions are located in Ufa, including Bashkir State University, Ufa State Aviation Technical University, Ufa State Petroleum Technological University, and Ural State Law University.
 The city hosted separate summits of the BRICS group as well as the Shanghai Cooperation Organisation in 2015.

 Etymology

 The name Ufa comes from the Ufa River on which the city lies, but the origin of the river's name is disputed.
 The Russian linguist Aleksandr Matveyev proposes that the name is of Iranian origin, from "ap", meaning water.